samsquire/ideas4/README.md

 What we need is these fast links represented in programming language abstractions.

+* sequential execution of instructions
+* sequential copying of data

+Micro task - copying a byte from one memory location to another. macro task - doing it to a billion bytes.

 # 267. Usually small critical details limit performance

 # 268. A pattern for parallelizing nested loops